hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 # 🌐 Hierarchical Expressed Semantic Stack (HESS)
 > **A deterministic, installable semantic first-hop for the web a 7 Layer Semantic Protocol.— built for AI.**

+Domains MAY include an X-HESS-Stack HTTP response header pointing to the stack root.
+Agents SHOULD treat this as a discovery hint only and MUST verify the referenced stack resource directly.
+Absence of the header MUST NOT be interpreted as absence of DFH support.

 HESS does not replace current AI techniques like RAG (Retrieval-Augmented Generation); it grounds them.
 Without HESS, AI enters a domain in a "semantic fog."
 With HESS, the AI has a clear, domain-owner-authorized map of intent.

 HESS is a proposed, open, **domain-owned Semantic Layer Public Index (SLPI)** designed to solve a core AI systems problem: **lack of grounding**.